-12. Insurance Period and Insured Index Intervals.
+12. Insurance Period and Insured Index Intervals

-- (a) Unless otherwise specified in the Crop Provisions or Actuarial Documents, the insurance period is January 1 through December 31 of the crop year for the insured crop. - (b) Insurance attaches for all twelve months even if you do not select index intervals covering all twelve months. - (c) While insurance may have attached, you are only eligible to receive an indemnity for the index intervals selected by you.
+- (a) Unless otherwise specified in the Crop Provisions or actuarial documents, theinsurance period is January 1 through December 31 of the crop year for the insured crop. - (b) Insurance attaches for all twelve months even if you do not select index intervals covering all twelve months. - (c) While insurance may have attached, you are only eligible to receive an indemnity for the index intervals selected by you.

-13. Causes of Loss.
+13. Causes of Loss

 Losses are only payable when the final grid index is less than your trigger grid index.

-- (a) This policy does not directly measure, capture, or utilize any actual crop production, including any of your actual crop production.
+This policy does not directly measure, capture, or utilize any actual crop production, including any of your actual crop production.
 For example, it is possible for you to receive an indemnity payment without suffering a loss of actual crop production.
-However, you may experience a loss of crop production and not receive an indemnity payment. - (b) For the Vegetation Index policy, the final grid index will be based on natural causes of loss only.
-For example, when a man-made fire would result in a final grid index different than what it would have been without such cause of loss, the final grid index will be based on natural causes of loss only in accordance with FCIC procedures.
+However, you may experience a loss of crop production and not receive an indemnity payment.

-14. Written Agreements.
+14. Written Agreements